ManarMajeed/SensorDataProcessor/README.md

 ## Issues:
-1- The constructor name different from the class name 2-The code is missing the import statements for BufferedWriter, FileWriter, and Math classes.
+1- The constructor name different from the class name 2- The code is missing the import statements for BufferedWriter, FileWriter, and Math classes.
 These classes should be imported at the beginning of the file to resolve the compilation errors
 3- The catch block now includes a specific catch for the IOException type.
 This allows for specific handling of IO-related exceptions and a generic catch block is included to catch any other unexpected exceptions.
 It will print the error message along with the exception's message
-4-How to access variables
+4- How to access variables
-5-Remove else continue
+5- Remove else continue